![]() |

 Mineralogy on line

+Some questions and answers about mineral specimens with inclusions, illustrated with excellent samples.
+Deep and fascinating discussion about cyclic twins with lots of less known specimens and many illustrations and drawings.
 Comments about Endomorphism and Pseudomorphism.
 Is pseudomorph often an incorrect description of an endormorph?
 The intellectual curiosity of mineral collectors.
 Intense and heavy discussion about its importance.
 One of the most difficult tasks many collectors face is how to easily get good pictures of their specimens.
 Here is some good advice from several experts.
 Discussions about what should be the content of a correct mineral label and how to properly design it.
 Gathering former owners' labels as a way to keep for the future an important part of the history of every specimen in your collection.
 An intuitive and free computer program to catalog a mineral collection.
 It can store up to 4 photos per record, has lots of useful data fields, can be indexed in 9 different ways to suit all your needs, and much more...
 Questioning the rightness of the expression "self collected", often used by mineral collectors, but that seems not to be appropriate.
 A great discussion about what is a rather subjective topic: what a mineral's quality actually is.
 What should we think about before taking the decision of purchase (a specimen) to keep us from making a mistake?
 How the new mineral collector generations can influence the evolution of the hobby.
 A casual find of Amethystine Quartz in a railroad cut in Girona, Spain.

 The joy of the discovery and the field work to dig nice minerals.
 One of the world's biggest geodes.